qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 The linear memory doesn't hold these things:

 - Linear memory doesn't hold the stack.
 The stack managed by runtime and cannot be read/written by address.
 - The linear memory doesn't hold function references.
 Unlike function pointers in C, Wasm function references cannot be converted to and from integers.
 This design can improve safety.
 A function reference can be on stack or on table or in global, and can be called by special instructions [^function_call_instructions].
-The function pointers become index into table.
+Function pointer becomes integer index corresponding to a function reference in table.

 [^function_call_instructions]: `call_ref` calls a function reference on stack. `call_indirect` calls a function reference in a table in an index. `return_call_ref`, `return_call_indirect` are for tail call.